 The trust has operated a discount control policy since 2010, so its shares tend to trade at close to the value of its assets.

 Narrative and ratings content all as of 01 January 2019.See all Money Observer rated funds

 Francis graduated from Edinburgh University in 1986, following which he worked at Kleinwort Benson Securities and Foreign & Colonial Management Ltd, where he was appointed Director in 1995.
-From 1997 to 2004 he worked for Merrill Lynch Investment Managers as a Director, and managed over £1.5 billion of UK Equities.
+From 1997 to 2004 he worked for Merrill Lynch Investment Managers as a Director.
 He was also a member of both the Asset Allocation & Sector Strategy Committees at MLIM.
 In 2004 he left to join Troy.

 Data provided by Morningstar.